guskovd/emacs-ng/README.md

 ## Intro

-emacs-ng is based off of the `master` branch of emacs, and regularly merges using Github Actions(Runs at 00:00, only on Saturday).
+emacs-ng is based off of the `master` branch of emacs, and regularly merges in the latest changes (this branch includes the native compilation feature from Andrea Corallo).

-The last merged commit is `65735cee71` (04 24 2023).
+The last merged commit is `6ebe8b03d8` (Aug 24 2021).

 ## Motivation